AlphaHydrae/elixir-brownbag/slides/SLIDES.md

 Takes full advantage of the Erlang concurrency model and 30+ years of libraries and experience running large scale systems.

-WhatsApp, CouchDB, Riak, Rabbit MQ

 ---

 class: center, middle, inverse

 # The Erlang Concurrency Model

+???

+As presented by Joe Armstrong.

+Erlang must be doing something right if it's being used by WhatsApp, CouchDB, Riak, Rabbit MQ, Discord, Heroku.

 ---